fordbedia/fordbedia/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ... as a freelancer software developer
+- 🔭 I’m currently working on ... as a freelance software developer
 - 🌱 I’m currently learning ...
 Python/Ruby
 - 👯 I’m looking to collaborate on ...
 Django projects
 - 🤔 I’m looking for help with ...
 AWS